Banging a black hole

 The gravitational potential

-The relevant term of the potential in \eqref{2} for the boundaries is $\frac{f}{r^2}$.
+The asymptotic behavior of the potential \eqref{2} is determined by the factor $\frac{f}{r^2}$.
 The potential vanishes linearly at the event horizon and quadratically towards infinity.
-But by transforming to the tortoise coordinate we modify this behavior near the horizon because the tortoise coordinate approaches exponentially as $r\to 2M$.
+But by transforming to the tortoise coordinate we modify this behavior near the horizon because the tortoise coordinate diverges logarithmically as $r\to 2M$.
 Therefore, the potential \eqref{2}, or equivalently the term $\frac{f}{r^2}$, falls off exponentially toward the black-hole horizon and quadratically towards infinity in $r_\ast$.
 Below are two plots of the potential for $\ell=2$ and $M=\frac{1}{2}$, in $r$ and in $r_\ast$.
 The semilog plot in $r_\ast$ clearly shows the exponential decay on the left (near the horizon) and a quadratic decay on the right (toward infinity).
 The red dashed line marks the peak of the potential right outside the photon sphere around $r_p \approx 3.3 M$.

 One of the reasons people like the tortoise coordinate, aside from the resulting familiarity of the equation \eqref{1}, is that it naturally provides increased resolution in the strong field region near the horizon.
 You can see this clearly in the right plot where the domain $r_\ast<0$ has no sharp gradients.
 Let’s think about this a bit in our setup.

 In the compactified equation \eqref{3}, the gravitational potential is divided by the Jacobian $G_\ast$, which measures how the compactifying coordinate $\rho$ varies with the tortoise coordinate $r_\ast$.
 Since the infinite interval $r_\ast\in(-\infty, \infty)$ is mapped to a finite interval in $\rho$, we need $G_\ast\to 0$ at both ends.
 We must be careful that $G_\ast$ does not vanish faster than the potential for the ratio to be regular.
 Because the potential decays only quadratically towards infinity, we cannot use the exponential compactification from the previous post.
 In the exponential compactification, $G_\ast$ vanishes faster than $r^2$ grows and the potential term blows up.
-With $r_\ast = \mathrm{arctanh}(\rho)$ and $G_\ast=1-\rho^2$, and considering that asymptotically $r\sim r_\ast$, we get
+With $r_\ast = \mathrm{arctanh}(\rho)$ and $G_\ast=1-\rho^2$, and considering that asymptotically $r\sim r_\ast$, we get $$ G_\ast\ r^2 \sim (1-\rho^2) \ \mathrm{arctanh}^2\rho \to 0 \quad \text{as} \quad \rho\to 1. $$ The vanishing of $G_\ast r^2$ at infinity spoils regularity.
+Instead, we need an algebraic compactification.
+For example, something like $r_\ast = \tan\rho$ and $G_\ast=\cos^2\rho$, gives $$ G_\ast\ r^2 \sim \cos^2\rho \ \tan^2\rho = \sin^2\rho = 1 \quad \text{as} \quad \rho\to \frac{\pi}{2}. $$

 There’s a geometric reason for this restriction in compactification.
 As $r\to\infty$ the surface area of spheres grow quadratically.
 Therefore, only an algebraic compactification leads to a regular equation.
 When we use a compactification that’s too fast, the potential blows up.
 When the compactification behaves algebraically, such as a trigonometric function, the limit is regular.

 Having figured this out, why do we use $r_\ast$ in the first place?
 I mentioned that it gives us additional resolution near the horizon, but we’re compactifying.
 We can adjust it to get the resolution we need without going through the tortoise coordinate.
 Let’s get rid of it and compute the potential explicitly in terms of a simpler transformation $r(\rho)$.
-We just need to be careful about the Jacobian:
+We just need to be careful about the Jacobian: $$ G_\ast = \frac{d\rho}{dr_\ast} = \frac{dr}{dr_\ast} \frac{d\rho}{dr} =: f G, $$ where we introduced $G:=d\rho/dr$.
+If we now consider $H_\ast$ also as a function of $r$ and transform directly to $\rho$, we can fully avoid the tortoise coordinate.

 Time transformation